PRO1014-Team1/duan1/README.md

 ### Executing program

 * Download SQL Database file in `Dependencies`.
-* Run MySQL in XAMPP and import the SQL file.
+* Start MySQL in XAMPP and import the SQL file.
 * Use your favorite text editor and start a local server to connect to the database and serve `index.php`

-For VSCode users I recommend using the PHP Server extension.
+For VSCode users I recommend using the `PHP Server` extension.

 ## Authors